Introduction

 This page examines several key problems with Trinitarian theology from within Christianity's own framework, focusing on inconsistencies in the biblical text itself rather than external critiques.

-Is God Unitarian or Trinitarian?
+Is God One or Three?

 Deuteronomy 6:4